Psychological Healing

 Then what about peace on earth?
 How will there be peace if we don’t work to make it happen?

-That’s a reasonable question, given that each time you go to Sunday Mass (outside of Lent and Advent) you hear the words, “Glory to God in the highest and peace to his people on earth.”
+That’s a reasonable question, given that each time you go to Sunday Mass (outside of Lent and Advent) the Gloria is sung, and you hear the words, “Glory to God in the highest and peace to people of good will.”
 This opening line of the Gloria comes from Luke 2:14, translated in the New American Bible as “Glory to God in the highest and on earth peace to those on whom his favor rests.”
-Right there you can see a big discrepancy between the two versions.
-So take a look at the Latin text of the Gloria: Glória in excélsis Deo et in terra pax homínibus bonæ voluntátis.
+But take a look at the Latin text of the Gloria: Glória in excélsis Deo et in terra pax homínibus bonæ voluntátis.
 Literally translated, this says, “Glory to God in the highest and, on earth, peace to men of good will.”

-Many listeners, especially feminists with their unconscious desire to make God pay for the sins of their fathers, have a problem with hearing “men” of good will.
+Many listeners today have a problem with hearing “men” of good will.
 And that’s why the official English version “sanitizes” the text to make it palatable to the general public.
 But the truth is, political correctness and theological correctness are mutually exclusive; you can’t serve two masters.
 Moreover, if the general public learned some Latin there wouldn’t be a problem.

 The Latin word homines is a generic term referring to both men and women, in contrast to the Latin word, vir, for a man—a male hominus, so to speak—and the word, femina, for a woman.
 So when English translates homines as “men” it means both males and females.
-And notice that the Latin text of the Gloria never refers to people (which has it own word, populus) at all.
-No, it says men of good will, and for good reason.
+Notice also that the Latin text of the Gloria never refers at all to “people” (which, in Latin, has it own word, populus).
+Therefore, the proper translation of the Latin text “homínibus bonć voluntátis” is “men of good will,” not “people of good will,” and for good reason.

 What are men of good will?
-Well, the only good will is God’s will, so “men of good will” are those persons, both male and female, who do God’s will, keeping his commandments in reverent obedience and living in chastity of body and soul.
-They aren’t “all people,” but rather they are a special sort of people, the ones who pray to the Father, “Thy will be done”—and really mean it in their hearts, rather than just say the words along with all the other people.
+Well, the only good will is God’s will, so “men of good will” are those persons, both male and female, of the entire human race, who do God’s will, keeping His commandments in reverent obedience and living in chastity of body and soul.
+They aren’t just the people of a select natural group but rather they anyone of the entire human race who pray to the Father, “Thy will be done”—and really mean it in their hearts, rather than just say the words along with all the other “people.”

 But notice that we are all men of free will, also.
 This means that to do God’s will is to, well, to will it.
-It’s a voluntary sort of thing.
 And that is the core of the problem with peace on earth.

-The text in terra pax homínibus bonæ voluntátis is telling us that peace is given only to those of good will; that is, those who will to do God’s will.
-Peace isn’t something that God can just hand us on a silver platter simply because we are all his “people.”
+The text in terra pax homínibus bonæ voluntátis is telling us that peace is given only to those individuals of good will; that is, those who will to do God’s will.
+Peace isn’t something that God can just hand us on a silver platter.
 After all, if God made us do something against our will it wouldn’t be a genuine act of love.

 Therefore peace—mental, spiritual, or social—really depends on freely willing to do God’s will.